buildpacks/docs/content/docs/reference/buildpack-api.md

 * Build - the directory will be accessible by subsequent buildpacks

-A buildpack defines how a layer will by used by creating a `<layer>.toml` with a name matching the directory itself in the `LAYERS_DIR`.
+A buildpack defines how a layer will by used by creating a `<layer>.toml` with a name matching the directory it describes in the `LAYERS_DIR`.
 For example, a buildpack might create a `$LAYERS_DIR/python` directory and a `$LAYERS_DIR/python.toml` with the following contents: